 - 1. Growth of the District is development driven and funded. - 2.
-In April 2020 the District issued Refunding and Improvement revenue bonds to fund the expansion and construction of its wastewater treatment facility. - 3.
-District entered into the construction phase for the latest treatment plant improvement project. - 4.
-District administration and operations are funded from user fees. - 5.
+District continued with the construction phase for the latest treatment plant improvement project.
+Completion of the 28 month project is scheduled in early 2023. - 3.
+District administration and operations are funded from user fees. - 4.
 Capital improvements to existing District assets and the acquisition of some new assets are funded through plant investment fees collected at the time of sanitary sewer connection purchase.

 Plant investment fee and monthly service fee levels are reviewed annually.
 The current level of these fees has been determined to be sufficient, at this time, to provide the necessary revenues to satisfy the operations and capital construction needs of the District as well as the rate covenants required to satisfy the District indebtedness.
 The District Rate Study completed 2017, determined the District's current planned rate structure and 2019 and 2021 increases in monthly service fees are sufficient to cover anticipated expenditures.
 The next District rate study is anticipated to be completed in 2023 after the completion of the current treatment plant improvement project.
 The District also charges line extension fees upon connection to various interceptor lines throughout the District.
-These fees are used to reimburse developers who funded the construction of specific lines, currently these fees generally range from \$700 to \$1,450.
+These fees are used to reimburse developers who funded the construction of specific lines, currently these fees generally range from \$700 to \$1450.
 The fees are increased in alternating even-numbered years.
 The next such increase will occur on January 1, 2022.